taichi/modernjs/modernjs.en.md

 </body></html>
 ```

-Updating the model means changing the contents of `name` and` age` which are members of the variable `user`.
+Updating the model means changing the contents of `name` and `age` which are members of the variable `user`.
 In a primitive way, the programmer must write code to find the corresponding DOM element, depending on which member variable you changed.
 Indeed, in this simple example, you can find the relevant element by writing `$(".name")` in jQuery.

-Think about it, if there are 1,000 pieces of changeable elements on the screen?
+Imagine if there are thousands pieces of changeable elements on the screen?
 What if some elements change, and there is an element that needs to be transiently changed depending on it?
 What if my component should be changed, affected by elements that did not exist when I incorporated the component into the screen?

 It's a nightmare.

-In summary, Virtual DOM takes the difference between the current DOM and the next DOM output and passes only the difference to the browser's rendering engine.
+In rough summary, Virtual DOM takes the difference between the current DOM and the next DOM output and passes only the difference to the browser's rendering engine.
-It is a mechanism that automatically does the code which was written by the human beings in partial spirit up to date.
+It is a mechanism that automatically achieve what was done by codes written by the human beings with huge efforts.
-Of course, it may be slower than an implementation where craftsmen choose elements to be updated one by one.
+Of course, it may be slower than an implementation where high skill engineers choose elements to be updated one by one.

-In reality, there are only a few rare artists, so those who automatically get the differences will operate at high speed.
+In reality, there are only a few such rare artists, so those that automatically pick the differences will run faster in general.

 A similar argument was from around the time of C language and assembler.
-If you hand assembled all the applications, you can make binary faster than binaries issued by ordinary compilers, that's the story.
+If you hand assembled all the applications, can you make binary faster than binaries issued by ordinary compilers or not?
+It's in the same logic.
-It is a story that can not be established unless the object to be hand assembled is limited to a small size or the application is not small enough.
+It cannot be achieved unless the object to be hand assembled is limited to a small size or the application is small enough.

 ## Which framework to use